 If an asset is included in the total gross estate because the decedent owned it at the time of death, apply these location rules as of the date of the decedent's death.
-However, if an asset is included in the decedent's total gross estate under one of the transfer provisions (sections 2035, 2036, 2037, and 2038) apply the location rules to the property at the time of transfer.
+However, if an asset is included in the decedent's total gross estate under one of the transfer provisions (sections 2035, 2036, 2037 and 2038) it is treated as located in the U.S. if it fulfills these rules either at the time of the transfer or at the time of death.
 For example, if an item of tangible personal property was physically located in the U.S. on the date of a section 2038 transfer, but had been moved outside the U.S. at the time of the decedent's death, the item would be considered still located in the U.S. and should be listed on Schedule A.